-- Cloud NAS provides an easy way to store and share files.
+- NAS provides an easy way to store and share files.

-- With cloud NAS, there is no need to purchase or maintain on-premises storage hardware.
+- With cloud storage, there is no need to purchase or maintain on-premises storage hardware.

 - Cloud storage is more secure than on-premises storage because it is not subject to physical theft or damage.